arturdryomov/pages/content/posts/2019-07-30-superior-testing-managing-production.md

 For reasons unknown a lot of developers neglect logs.
 Do they match a category of archaic tech?
 No idea.
 Well-structured logs are far more powerful than analytics.
-The key to the power is changing the logging mindset.
+The key to power is changing the logging mindset.
 Think about logs not as a wall of text (OH HAI Android Logs) but as a database.

 Let’s imagine that we got a nasty crash.
-Having a stracktrace is helpful but in non-obvious situations, like `NullPointerException`, it is not trivial to understand what went wrong.
+Having a stacktrace is helpful but in non-obvious situations it is not trivial to understand what went wrong.
 It is great to have logs in this scenario.
 Having them as a plain text is not so great.
 What do we do if we want to take a range from one date to another?
 Or take a look at all HTTP requests made from a device this month?
-Or analyze how often we get `500` HTTP error from a specific endpoint?
+Or analyze how often we get `500` HTTP errors from a specific endpoint?

 Enter [the ELK (Elastic) Stack](https://www.elastic.co/what-is/elk-stack).
-Extremely popular in the backend world it is not so well-known in mobile development.
-I’m gonna skip the general introduction — there is literally an infinity of guides making it better than me.
+Extremely popular in the backend world it is not so well-known in the mobile one.
+I’m gonna skip the general introduction — there is literally an infinity of guides.

 The idea from the client perspective is simple.
 Instead of logging plain text we are gonna log...
 JSON!